tktracker/IntuneDocs/intune/apps/data-transfer-between-apps-manage-ios.md

 1. A user opens the Microsoft OneDrive app on an enrolled iOS device and signs-in to their work account.
 The account the user enters must match the account UPN you specified in the app configuration settings for the Microsoft OneDrive app.

-2. After sign-in, your Adminstrator configured APP settings apply to the user account in Microsoft OneDrive.
+2. After sign-in, your Administrator configured APP settings apply to the user account in Microsoft OneDrive.
 This includes configuring the **Send Org data to other apps** setting to the **Policy managed apps with OS sharing** value.

 3. The user previews a work file and attempts to share via Open-in to iOS managed app.